Chichester: Religion

 Chichester Cathedral, founded in the 11th century, is dedicated to the Holy Trinity, and contains a shrine to Saint Richard of Chichester.
 Its spire, built of the weak local stone, collapsed and was rebuilt during the 19th century.
 In the south aisle of the cathedral a glass panel in the floor enables a view of the remains of a Roman mosaic pavement.
 The cathedral is unusual in Britain in having a separate bell tower a few metres away from the main building, rather than integrated into it.
-Within the cathedral there is a medieval tomb of a knight and his wife, the inspiration of the poem "An Arundel Tomb", by Philip Larkin.
+Within the cathedral there is the medieval tomb of Richard FitzAlan, Earl of Arundel and his wife Eleanor Plantagenet, the inspiration of the poem "An Arundel Tomb", by Philip Larkin.
 A memorial statue exists of William Huskisson, once member of parliament for the city, but best remembered as the first man to be run over by a railway engine.
 Leonard Bernstein's Chichester Psalms were commissioned for the cathedral.
-The statue of St Richard (pictured left) is by the sculptor Philip Jackson.
-There are further Philip Jackson sculptures outside the Chichester Festival Theatre and St Richard's Hospital in Chichester.